hsutter/cppfront/README.md

 ### History

 <image align="right" width="320" src="https://user-images.githubusercontent.com/1801526/189241726-db92ae64-2b2f-4463-a0c3-87794062da9c.png"> I did most of the 'syntax 2' design work in 2015-16.
 Since then, every evolution proposal paper I've brought to ISO C++, and every conference talk I've given, has come from this work — just presented as a standalone proposal under today's syntax, usually with a separate standalone prototype implementation, to help validate and refine one part of the design, then another, then another.

+For a list of papers and conference talks that have come from this work, see below.

 I started writing this cppfront compiler in mid-2021 as another step to prototype all the parts together as a whole as originally intended, now includeing the alternative 'syntax 2' for C++ that enables their full designs including otherwise-breaking changes.
 This step is to let me try out the full set of coordinated improvements in one place, and free of concerns about breaking any existing code.